shammu2bd/Asus-X540LJ-Hackintosh-macOS-Sonoma-OpenCore/README.md

 - After install mount the USB EFI and copy this to your HDD or SSD EFI.

 ### Fixing Graphics Driver:
-- Copy the 2nd config file `config > config 2 > config.plist` then past/replace it to your SSD EFI OC folder that located `EFI > OC`
+- Copy the 2nd config file `Configs > config 2 > config.plist` then past/replace it to your SSD EFI OC folder that located `EFI > OC`
 - Reboot your laptop.
 - Open OCLP (OpenCore Legacy Patcher) & install root patch `OCLP > Post Install Root Patch > Start Root Patching`
 - After fininishing the patching Reboot your laptop.

 ### iMessege & Facetime Fix:
 - Change the serial numbers and other things.
 You can find the tutorial from [here.](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/broadwell.html#platforminfo)

 ### SSD Fix: